WeblateOrg/weblate/docs/admin/install.rst

 Properly configure admins
 +++++++++++++++++++++++++

-Set correct admin addresses to ``ADMINS`` setting for defining who will receive mail in case something goes wrong on the server, for example:
+Set correct admin addresses to :setting:`ADMINS` setting for defining who will receive mail in case something goes wrong on the server, for example:

 .. code-block:: python